connorcarnes/aws-tf-dsc-demo/README.md

 Contains simple Terraform config that uses a local backend and creates a VPC.

+Steps below assume you already have Terraform installed and configured to use with an AWS account.

 ## [Terraform Settings Block](https://www.terraform.io/language/settings#terraform-settings)

 ## [Provider Block](https://www.terraform.io/language/providers)